Delaware Teachers Program

 Program fee - Cáceres

-The program fee will be between $350 and $500 per participant.
-It does not include airfare to Madrid (estimated at $1,200) or personal travel and activities outside of the program.
+Please note: The program fee does not include airfare to Madrid (estimated at $1,200) or personal travel and activities outside the program.

 Costs subsidized include:

-• Full tuition and fees for *SPAN 676 (3 UD graduate credits) that includes 40 hours of immersive course content in Spanish during the program abroad.
-SPAN 676 can count toward an MA in teaching degree at UD.
+• A portion of the tuition and fees for graduate credits that include 40 hours of immersive course content in Spanish during the program abroad.
+Both courses offered can count toward an MA or graduate certificate at UD.

 • Homestay with a Spanish family including all meals, laundry, and other amenities.

-• Round-trip airport pickup in Madrid and transfer to Cáceres.
+• Airport pickup in Madrid and transfer to Cáceres.

 • Historical site visits, tours, and other organized activities.